Right-wing authoritarianism: Left-wing authoritarians

+In some of his writings, Bob Altemeyer defines a right-wing authoritarian as someone who submits to the established authorities in society, whereas a left-wing authoritarian submits to authorities who want to overthrow the establishment.
+This distinction is one of circumstance, not personality.
+Altemeyer asserts the Nazis were left-wing authoritarians before they rose to power, and after they took power they became right-wing authoritarians.

-In political philosophy, the classic definition of left-wing describes somebody who advocates social equality and right-wing describes somebody who advocates social hierarchy.
-The existence of the Soviet Union and the People's Republic of China raised the question of whether there is such a thing as "left-wing authoritarians", since these countries were highly authoritarian yet also left-wing.
-This article concerns itself with the concept of authoritarianism as a psychological construct rather than a political ideology.
+The existence of communist countries such as the Soviet Union and the People's Republic of China raised the question of whether there is such a thing as "left-wing authoritarians", since these countries were highly authoritarian yet also left-wing.
 The question that psychologists therefore asked was whether authoritarian individuals in communist countries are psychologically the same as right-wing authoritarians in America, or whether they are different enough to warrant a distinct category of their own.

-Altemeyer

-In some of his writings, Bob Altemeyer thinks of a right-wing authoritarian as someone who submits to the established authorities in society, whereas a left-wing authoritarian submits to authorities who want to overthrow the establishment.
-This distinction is one of circumstance, not personality.

-Altemeyer asserts the Nazis were left-wing authoritarians--by his specific definition--before they rose to power, and after they took power they became right-wing authoritarians.

 Rigidity of thought

 It has been suggested that the political left and right differ in terms of their cognitive rigidity, at least partially due to the influence of authoritarianism, as RWA tends to promote rigid thinking and cognition, although evidence on this is unclear.
 For example, a literature review by John Jost found that the evidence supported the hypothesis that individuals on the political right are uniformly more rigid in their thinking than those on the political left, regardless of how strong their beliefs are.
 Conversely, research and meta-analysis by Thomas Costello found that the relationship between cognitive rigidity and political orientation was heterogeneous in terms of its strength and effect sizes, especially when dealing with political extremism and depending on whether social and economic ideologies were being examined.
 What these findings mean is also uncertain, as even if right-wing individuals do possess greater cognitive rigidity relative to left-wing individuals, it is not clear that this indicates high cognitive rigidity in absolute terms.